Branch Lifecycle¶

 max_ageis set: the branch's creation time is older thanmax_age. - If only

-Writes that bump a branch's idle clock include commits, merges, resets, reverts, cherry-picks, imports, branch retargets, and staging-area writes (object create/update/delete).
+Writes that bump a branch's inactivity clock include commits, merges, resets, reverts, cherry-picks, imports, branch retargets, and staging-area writes (object create/update/delete).
 Reads (browsing the UI, lakectl fs ls, S3 GETs through the gateway) do not count.

 The repository's default branch is always exempt and cannot be matched by any pattern.
 Branches without a recorded creation time (created before lakeFS started tracking that field) are skipped, as are read-only repositories.
-Branches that have not been written to since lakeFS started tracking last-update time fall back to their creation time for idle calculation.
+Branches that have not been written to since lakeFS started tracking last-update time fall back to their creation time for inactivity calculation.

 Branch deletion goes through the standard lakeFS path, so any pre-delete-branch and post-delete-branch hooks you have configured will fire.